apache/apisix/README.md

 > apisix is now built and installed in /usr (license: Apache License 2.0)

 Congratulations, you have already installed APISIX successfully.

-*NOTICE*: For Mac OSX users, APISIX only supports running in a development environment, please take a look at [dev manual](doc/dev-manual.md).

 ## Development Manual of APISIX